 A memorial service will be held in the future in Elizabeth.

-For further information, contact Harry W. Greer, funeral director FDR-745.
+For further information contact Harry W. Greer, funeral director.or visit www.alamedafuneral.org.

 Alameda Funeral & Cremation Services FD-2139

 Our beautiful wife, mother and grandmama passed from time into eternity on Thanksgiving Day.